marcin-opole-pl/mathhouse/readme.md

 3. Program overview

     Box class is responsible for boxes' behavior and value of each box.
+    Every time box is created, it takes random value from range 0-9.
+Box is only created when FreeLocation list is not empty.
+By creation of box, FreeLocation list is appended.
+To enable proper existence of each Box object, class takes as attributes object of FreeLocation class and object of Calculator class.

-    FreeLocation contains list of all available locations, and controls it.
+    FreeLocation class contains list of all available locations, and controls it.
+It exists independently.

-    Calculator is the brain this program.
+    Calculator class is the brain this program.
 It does all the math, creates target values, compares actual value with target, measures score and control available chances.
+When box reaches its final location (next to the machine), and adequate key is pressed, the Calculator object does the math.
+Then it compares it to target value, if both values are equal, score is raised, and new sequence of boxes is being released.
+Calculator object is also responsible for catching division errors ( division by zero, and division with reminder).
+Finally it keep track of chances.

     Conveyor class only controls behavior of the conveyor.
+It is the simplest class.

 ### Final word